Finite Element Analysis

-Information for pipeline materials including the pipe material itself (e.g. steel or aluminium) as well as insulation (if applicable) should also be included in the model.
-Thsi can automatically specify heat transfer coefficients (specific heats etc) as well as pipe roughness which is important for turbulence quantification.
+Information for pipeline materials including the pipe material itself (e.g. steel or aluminium), as well as, insulation (if applicable) should also be included in the model.
+This can automatically specify heat transfer coefficients (specific heats, etc.), as well as pipe roughness which is important for turbulence quantification.

 Mass flow rates, fluid properties (such as density, specific heats and others) are added to the model and initial conditions including initial pressures temperatures, composition and quality are also specified.

 Flow scenarios are then modelled to obtain relevant pressures and temperatures.
-Typical scenarios involve pressure checks temperature checks and low temperature effects for high speed gas flow (such as venting, depressurisation or flaring) causing embrittlement are typical outcomes that are verified with these types of studies.
+Typical scenarios involve checking pressures and temperatures, as well as examining the low-temperature effects of high-speed gas flows (such as venting, depressurization, or flaring), which can cause embrittlement.
+These outcomes are verified through the OLGA study.
 Slugging is also a typical feature of the flow that is commonly investigated.
 This results in high internal forces on pipelines particularly at bends or high gradient elevation changes.

-Recommendations are made with reference to material selection for piping as well as flow parameters or design features which can prevent or mitigate the elevated pressures or temperatures in the class of investigated scenarios.
+Recommendations are made with reference to material selection for piping, as well as flow parameters or design features which can prevent or mitigate the risk of elevated pressures or temperatures in the pipeline system under investigation.

-A model of the crude or water pipe system, including pipe lengths, diameters, restrictions, and connections such as valves and pumps, is created in the software (such as TLNET / Pipeline Studio-Liquid or Bentley Hammer) is created.
+A model of the crude or water pipe system, including pipe lengths, diameters, restrictions, and connections such as valves and pumps, is created in pipeline software such as TLNET, Pipeline Studio-Liquid, or Bentley Hammer.

-Important features of the model include the pipeline profile (especially the elevations and location of high points), Pipeline and lining Material, inventory locations, connections, and roughness.
-Pump characteristics such as performance curves, operating speeds, and moments of inertia) are also included in the model.
+Important features of the model include the pipeline profile (especially the elevations and location of high points), pipeline and lining material, inventory locations, connections, and roughness.
+Pump characteristics such as performance curves, operating speeds, and moments of inertia are also included.

-PIPESIM is a flow simulation software program that’s used for modeling both steady-state and transient multiphase flows.
-Mid-sized and large companies in both the oil and gas industry use PIPESIM to understand the behavior of fluids in their systems.
-As part of normal use, PIPESIM can optimize production and identify and diagnose operational challenges with the help of its computational fluid dynamics (CFD) capabilities.
+PIPESIM is a flow simulation software program that is used for modeling both steady-state and transient multiphase flows.
+Mid-sized and large companies in both the oil and gas industry use PIPESIM to understand the behavior of fluids in their systems under various operating conditions.
+As part of normal use, PIPESIM can optimize production, diagnose operational challenges, and simulate pipeline design scenarios using its computational fluid dynamics (CFD) capabilities.
 More information about PIPESIM can be found at https://www3.technologyevaluation.com.